What is a CFS?

 Which organisation in the UK can deliver a CFS?

-A CFS, issued by the EU RP, is a valid document accepted by several countries.
-However, some authorities require the CFS to be issued by the national Competent Authority or a relevant organisation, which could be a trade association or a Chamber of Commerce.
+A CFS, as a self-declaration issued by the UK RP, is a valid document accepted by several countries.
+However, some authorities require the CFS to be issued by the national Competent Authority or a relevant organisation, which could be a Government Department, a trade association or a Chamber of Commerce.

-In the UK, a CFS can be delivered by the Department of International Trade (DIT) on behalf of the RP - See https://www.gov.uk/import-controls.
-The DIT CFS declaration effectively confirm that the goods listed meet the UK/EU's high safety standards as they are being sold in the EU single market.
+In the UK, a CFS can be delivered by the Department for International Trade (DIT), a UK Government Department, on behalf of the UK RP.
+The DIT's CFS declaration effectively confirms that the goods listed meet the UK and/or the EU's high safety standards as they are being sold in the GB and/or NI market.

-To apply for a CFS please go to: http://www.ilb.trade.gov.uk/
+To apply for a CFS from DIT, please go to: http://www.ilb.trade.gov.uk/

-Is there any difference in the CFS issued by different Member States?
+Is there any difference in the CFS issued by EU Member States?

 In the EU, a CFS is issued by or on behalf of the EU RP, and certifies that the products comply with the EU Cosmetic Products Regulation (EC) No. 1223/2009 and may be freely sold across the EU.
 Further information can be found on the Cosmetics Europe website.